 LCA – examples & case studies

 Our LCA experts and environmental engineers from the Institute of Environmental IT apply this method in various projects to increase the sustainability of products, production systems and entire companies.
 Learn more about exciting examples from our daily work:

 Free info webinar on sustainability management

-Are you still at the beginning of searching for sustainable business solutions?
-We are looking forward to talking to you about efficient environmental management within your company and the creation of sustainable production through life cycle assessments.
+Are you looking for sustainable business solutions?
+Let's talk about efficient environmental management within your company and the creation of sustainable production through life cycle assessments.